An Overview of Reyataz (Atazanavir)

 What Should I Do if I Forget a Dose?

-Take the missed dose as soon as you remember it.
+If you miss a dose of atazanavir, take the missed dose as soon as you remember it.
 But if it is almost time for your next scheduled dose, skip the missed dose and just take your next dose at the regular time.
 Do not take two doses at the same time to make up for a missed dose.

 What Side Effects Can Atazanavir Cause?